nxolib/nxo/README.md

 Groups are a way of naming buckets of functionality.
 For instance "Site User", "Global Administrators", and "Data Managers" are all groups.
-Groups have labels (as above) and names ("users", "administrators", "datamgmt") that are used internally.
+Groups have label (as above) and names ("users", "administrators", "datamgmt") that are used internally.
 Users **do not** belong to groups directly (although the User Management UI hides that detail from adminstrators).
 Groups are managed in the NXO